-This tab is best used to examine changes in Reporting Countries' exports to "regulated markets", or trade partner countries with active regulations restricting the import of illegally-sourced timber.20 A full list of Regulated Markets is located in the description of the Existence of Partner Country Import Measure filter in this User Guide.
+This tab is best used to examine changes in Reporting Countries' exports to "regulated markets", i.e. trading partner countries with active regulations restricting the import of illegally-sourced timber.21 A full list of Regulated Markets is located in the description of the Existence of Partner Country Import Measure filter on Page 5 of this User Guide.

-As this tab exclusively examines Reporting Countries' exports, this tab does not have a Trade Flow filter; the data is already pre-filtered to show only exports.
+As this tab exclusively examines Reporting Countries' exports, this tab does not have a Trade Flow filter; the data is already pre-filtered to show only exports from source countries.